CMPS-6100/lab-09-template/lab-10.md

 This will continue until the client sends the message `"logout"`.
 At this point, the server will close the client's socket and wait for the next client to connect.
 The client will close its socket and exit.

+## Tips

+- When developing, you will likely start and stop your client/server app many times.
+  Best practice is to stop all clients connected to the server before stopping the server.
+If you don't, you may get a `server: bind error: Address already in use`

+- If you get a `server: bind error: Address already in use`, your server likely didn't exit correctly (see above, but could also happen for other reasons).
+You can try the following command

+  `$ lsof -n -i :PORTNUM`

+  (where `PORTNUM` is the port number you have chosen) to get the PID of the process bound to that port.
+Once you know the PID, if you own that process, you can kill it with the command

+  `$ kill PID`

+  Alternatively, choose a new port number for your chat program.

 ### Example Execution